Brooklyn Nets vs. New York Knicks: Injury Report

 Nets Injuries:

-OUT: Bojan Bogdanovic (left foot), Day'Ron Sharpe (hamstring), Trendon Watford (hamstring), Dariq Whitehead (G League), Jaylen Martin (two-way), Nic Claxton (back)
+OUT: Bojan Bogdanovic (left foot), Day'Ron Sharpe (hamstring), Dariq Whitehead (G League), Jaylen Martin (two-way), Nic Claxton (back)

 Knicks Injuries: